sulu/sulu-docs/bundles/security/security_system.rst

 Security System
 ===============

-Sulu Security Bundle provides the possibility to work with different security systems.
+The SecurityBundle supports to work with different security systems.
+Each role is assigned to a security system.
-This means a user can only login into a configured symfony firewall when the user has atleast one role in the current matching security system.
-A role is always related to on security system.
+When a request happens, the request is assigned to a security system and the symfony firewall allows a user to login only if the user has at least one role in the assigned security system.

-By default there is one Security system the ``Sulu`` which is used in the admin.
+By default, there is a single security system called ``Sulu`` which is used for the administration interface.

 Webspace Security System
 ------------------------

-Every webspace can also define a security system, this is required when a website requires some kind of a login:
+A webspace can define a security system in its configuration.
+The security system will be assigned to the request when a user visits a page of the webspace.

+If your webspace requires some kind of login, you should define a security system in its configuration:

 .. code:: xml